-The Sac High schoolsite council started to look at the 2022-23 LCAP/SPSA in the late fall by reviewing the strategies and activities from the 2021-22 LCAP/SPSA.
-Council members provided input on the importance of continuing a focus on teacher professional development, particularly the ongoing feedback from coaches and administrators.
+The PS7 school site council started to look at the 2022-23 LCAP/SPSA in the late fall by reviewing the strategies and activities from the 2021-22 LCAP/SPSA.
+Council members provided input on the importance of continuing a focus on teacher professional development, particularly the priority for providing teachers with 21 days of PD and the ongoing feedback from coaches and administrators.
 In addition, the time spent in department and grade level meetings is valuable for planning and curriculum development.
 Council members also considered the importance of building school culture so that scholars feel safe and comfortable in their learning environment.
-Continuing the dean team with a focus on consistent enforcement of school procedures is an important focus.
-Parent engagement is mixed wherein a high number of parents are engaged in major events at the school, but still below expectations at others.
+Continuing the dean team with a focus on consistent enforcement of school procedures is an important focus, as is the inclusion model.

 The leadership team, including the chief of schools, site leads, deans of culture and instruction, and the head dean also bring feedback from their teams to the process.
 Feedback from teachers and staff throughout the school year contributes to the evaluation of progress and finding better ways to accomplish the school's goals.
-Ongoing discussions led to the school hiring a student services coordinator to further focus on scholars facing challenges in academics, behavior and attendance.
 The team has also focused on hiring high quality teachers in different ways.
 Finding new ways to recruit potential teachers and staff is an ongoing priority as captured in the LCAP/SPSA for 2022-23.
-In addition, staff and leaders created more systems to assist scholars in not only graduating on-time, but also graduating college and career ready.
-The LCAP/SPSA now captures the extended focus to include outside partnerships and alternate opportunities for scholars.